civicrm/org.civicrm.testapalooza/README.md

 ## Approach: Fast, in-process testing

 The fastest test-suites will load Civi once -- using a "bootstrap" or "setup" function.
 As long as the test is executed in PHP, this is pretty simple.
-Copy the *Generic Wrapper* (below) and then execute this during setup:
+Copy the *Generic Wrapper* (addendum) and then execute this once (during bootstrap):

 ```php
 eval(cv('php:boot'), TRUE);